 - Private Pilot's Certificate – Age 17

 There is a maximum capacity of 50 boys in the Aviation Squadron, all of whom must enroll in a double-period of aviation training per day.
-The class time is either spent on campus working with the online Cessna Pilot Course curriculum or at the airport taking flight and/or flight simulator lessons.
+The class time is either spent on campus in ground school or at the airport taking flight and/or flight simulator lessons.
 Other than occasional trips to the airport which occur during the scheduled class time or student free time, aviators have the very same Culver experience as their Naval & Troop counterparts.

 There is absolutely an expectation that all Aviation Cadets will extend their training beyond the classroom.
 Like Midshipmen who sail and Troopers who ride, Aviation Cadets need to experience the hands-on training at the controls of an aircraft or one of Culver's FAA-certified Advanced Flight Simulators.
-Culver partners with JA Flight Training, an FAA-certified Part 141 Flight School, who will provide and airborne instruction.
+Culver partners with a Flight School, who will provide all airborne instruction.

-Unlike the Naval School and the School of Horsemanship, there are additional fees for students enrolled in Aviation to cover the cost of the classroom instruction, flight simulator instruction and aircraft instruction.
-All aviation-associated fees will be paid directly to JA Flight Training.
-Please visit JA's website at culver.jaair.com for more detailed information regarding the additional fees and requirements associated with the Aviation School.
+There are additional fees for students enrolled in Aviation to cover the cost of the classroom instruction, flight simulator instruction and aircraft instruction.
+All aviation-associated fees will be paid directly to the flight school

-NOTE: Due to the high demand and limited capacity for flight training, students who receive approval for the Aviation School will remain in a waitlisted status until initial payment and documentation have been received by JA Flight Training.
+NOTE: Due to the high demand and limited capacity for flight training, students who receive approval for the Aviation School will remain in a waitlisted status until initial payment and documentation have been received by the flight school.

 Important: Non-U.S. citizens must receive clearance from the Transportation Security Administration (TSA) to be eligible for enrollment in the Aviation Squadron.
-Please review the procedures at this website: Guide to TSA Application.
-JA Flight Training will be happy to help you complete the TSA application or answer any questions that you might have.
+Once your student has been accepted into the aviation program, the flight school will be happy to help you complete the TSA application or answer any questions that you might have.

 Aviation for Girls

-All Upper School girls are eligible to enroll in flight school and enjoy the exact same training and experience as the boys in Culver’s Aviation School.
+All Upper School girls are eligible to enroll in flight school and are encouraged to do so.
+They enjoy the exact same training and experience as the boys in Culver’s Aviation School.